lewagon/dotfiles/02-OOP/04-Cookbook-Day-Two/01-Cookbook-Advanced/README.md

 ## 1 - (User action) Import recipes from the web

+You can scrape from any recipe website that you know, but good ones are [Epicurious](http://www.epicurious.com/), [LetsCookFrench](http://www.letscookfrench.com/) and [Marmiton](http://www.marmiton.org/) for the french speakers.
 Here's how this feature should work:

 ```
 -- My CookBook --